Meet the Tiny and Adorable Dog Breeds of the Toy Group

 The Bolognese is a breed who's usually happiest curled up in a lap.
-With his long, wavy white locks and affectionate disposition, it’s no surprise the 7-to-12-pound breed was once a favorite of nobility, especially
+With his long, wavy white locks and affectionate disposition, it’s no surprise the 7-to-12-pound breed was once a favorite of nobility, especially during the Renaissance.

 Even though the Brussels Griffon usually doesn't exceed 12 pounds, she runs her household like a boss.
 Intelligent and full of self-importance, this attention-loving breed has a reputation for naughtiness when she doesn’t feel like she's getting adequate attention from her human.

 Cavalier King Charles Spaniel

 The Cavalier King Charles Spaniel is one of the larger of the Toy breeds, standing 12 to 13 inches tall and weighing 13 to 18 pounds.
 Typical Cavaliers are happy to spend quality time in your lap or on long walk or hikes.
 The breed is a favorite among celebrities and became a TV star when featured on Sex and the City as Charlotte York's dog, Elizabeth Taylor.